pumano/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ## Compatibility

-This library is optimized for Angular 17+, for 14 use [v.
-1.12](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.12.0).
+This library is optimized for Angular 17+.
 If you combine multiple frameworks (i.e. React, Vue, etc.), it is recommended to use [svg-icon-sprite web component](https://www.npmjs.com/package/svg-icon-sprite) instead!

 ## Author & License